 • Apple Mail or Thunderbird - email galore; free open source

-• VLC - plays all movies; free open source
+• VLC - plays all movies; free open source; thought now I use Plex

 Spotlight